McCormick & Company, Incorporated (NYSE:MKC) Releases FY 2022 Earnings Guidance

 McCormick & Company, Incorporated (NYSE:MKC – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $2.63-$2.68 for the period, compared to the consensus earnings per share estimate of $3.04.
+The company provided EPS guidance of $2.63-$2.68 for the period, compared to the consensus EPS estimate of $3.04.
 The company issued revenue guidance of $6.32 billion-$6.44 billion, compared to the consensus revenue estimate of $6.55 billion.
 McCormick & Company, Incorporated also updated its Q3 2022 guidance to $0.65-$0.65 EPS.

 Insider Activity at McCormick & Company, Incorporated

-In other news, Director Margaret M. V. Preston sold 10,580 shares of the business’s stock in a transaction that occurred on Wednesday, June 29th.
-The stock was sold at an average price of $84.44, for a total transaction of $893,375.20.
-Following the completion of the sale, the director now owns 12,660 shares in the company, valued at $1,069,010.40.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-15.90% of the stock is owned by corporate insiders.
+In other news, Director Margaret M. V. Preston sold 10,580 shares of McCormick & Company, Incorporated stock in a transaction dated Wednesday, June 29th.
+The shares were sold at an average price of $84.44, for a total value of $893,375.20.
+Following the sale, the director now owns 12,660 shares of the company’s stock, valued at $1,069,010.40.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+15.90% of the stock is currently owned by insiders.

 Institutional Trading of McCormick & Company, Incorporated

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Goldman Sachs Group Inc. increased its stake in McCormick & Company, Incorporated by 1.3% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 1,904,348 shares of the company’s stock valued at $158,537,000 after purchasing an additional 23,682 shares in the last quarter.
-First Republic Investment Management Inc. increased its stake in McCormick & Company, Incorporated by 9.3% during the 2nd quarter.
-First Republic Investment Management Inc. now owns 30,699 shares of the company’s stock valued at $2,556,000 after purchasing an additional 2,612 shares in the last quarter.
-Kingsview Wealth Management LLC bought a new stake in McCormick & Company, Incorporated during the 2nd quarter valued at $283,000.
-Macquarie Group Ltd. increased its stake in McCormick & Company, Incorporated by 237.2% during the 2nd quarter.
-Macquarie Group Ltd. now owns 216,732 shares of the company’s stock valued at $18,043,000 after purchasing an additional 152,463 shares in the last quarter.
-Finally, PDT Partners LLC bought a new stake in McCormick & Company, Incorporated during the 2nd quarter valued at $217,000.
-Institutional investors own 78.09% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Point72 Hong Kong Ltd purchased a new position in McCormick & Company, Incorporated in the first quarter worth $44,000.
+Federated Hermes Inc. increased its holdings in shares of McCormick & Company, Incorporated by 408.6% in the 1st quarter.
+Federated Hermes Inc. now owns 1,648 shares of the company’s stock valued at $164,000 after purchasing an additional 1,324 shares in the last quarter.
+Fund Management at Engine No. 1 LLC acquired a new stake in shares of McCormick & Company, Incorporated in the first quarter valued at about $211,000.
+PDT Partners LLC purchased a new stake in McCormick & Company, Incorporated during the second quarter worth about $217,000.
+Finally, Horizon Investments LLC purchased a new stake in McCormick & Company, Incorporated during the first quarter worth about $224,000.
+78.09% of the stock is currently owned by hedge funds and other institutional investors.

 McCormick & Company, Incorporated Company Profile